Package tracking: Identification

 Mail tracking is made possible through certified mail and registered mail, additional postal services that require the identity of a piece of mail to be recorded during various points of delivery, so that the sender can obtain a proof of delivery and the receiver can predict the time of delivery.

 The service is provided for an additional charge but recently free service has been introduced as the cost of the associated technology has been decreasing.

 Initially, a piece of mail was identified by the sending date and the addresses of the sender and the recipient; later tracking numbers came to be used for identification.
 Traceability has been improved even further by barcoding: by non-specific 1D linear barcodes and 2D matrix barcodes and specialized augmented postal codes such as Postal Alpha Numeric Encoding Technique (PLANET), Postal Numeric Encoding Technique (POSTNET) and Intelligent Mail barcode, and other electronic product codes (EPC-s).

 Methods

-To identify the location of the mail, two methods have been used.
-One approach involves reporting the arrival or departure of the package and recording the identity of the package, the location, the time, and the status.
-This approach has been used for package tracking provided by the delivery companies, such as Deutsche Post, United Parcel Service, AirRoad, or FedEx.
-Another approach is to use a GPS-based vehicle tracking system and nowadays Beacons to locate the vehicle that contains the package and record it in a real-time database.
+To identify the location of the mail, several methods have been used.
+One common approach involves scanning the package barcode at various transit points to report its arrival or departure.
+Another method is to use a GPS-based vehicle tracking system to locate the delivery vehicle that contains the package and record it in a real-time database.

+For high-value shipments, a more direct tracking method is employed where a small, battery-powered GPS tracking unit is placed inside the parcel itself.
+This enables continuous, real-time tracking of the specific package, independent of the delivery vehicle, providing an additional layer of security against theft or loss.

-As package tracking technologies have evolved, it has also become possible to increase the amount of information and metrics returned about a package and to report beside its location also temperature, humidity, pressure, acceleration, elevation and exposure to light at different time points—factors that are important for delicate or perishable contents.
+As package tracking technologies have evolved, it has also become possible to increase the amount of information and metrics returned about a package.
+In addition to location, sensors can also report on temperature, humidity, pressure, acceleration, and exposure to light—factors that are important for delicate or perishable contents.